weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 OIDC authentication requires obtaining a valid token from the token issuer so that it can be sent in the header of any request to Weaviate.
 This applies to both REST and GraphQL requests.

-The OIDC standard allows for many different methods *(flows)* of obtaining a token.
+The OIDC standard allows for many different methods *(flows)* of obtaining tokens.
 The appropriate method can vary depending on your situation, including configurations at the token issuer, and your requirements.

 While it is outside the scope of our documentation to cover every OIDC authentication flow, some possible options are to:
 - Use the `client credentials flow` for machine-to-machine authorization.
 (Note that this will authorize an app, rather than a particular user.)
   - As of December 2022, we have validated it with Okta and Azure as identity provider; however GCP does not support client credentials grant flow.
   - Weaviate's Python client directly supports this method.
+  - Client credential flows usually do not come with a refresh token and the credentials are saved in the respective clients to aquire a new access token on expiration of the old one.
 - Use the `resource owner password flow` for trusted applications.
   - You can use Weaviate Cloud Services / WCS (`https://auth.wcs.api.semi.technology/`) as the token issuer using the `resource owner password flow`.
   - Weaviate's Python client directly supports this method.